janberges/Tonbandfetzen/README.md

 ## Installation

 You will need a recent Fortran compiler.
-For some features, Python (guitar tablatures) and eSpeak (example) are required additionally.
+For some features, Python (guitar tablatures) and eSpeak NG with MBROLA (example) are required additionally.
 Using APT, these prerequisites can be installed as follows:

-    sudo apt install gfortran python3 espeak
+    sudo apt install gfortran python3 espeak-ng mbrola-de5

 To compile the binaries, you can use the provided makefile: